High-dimensional variable selection with heterogeneous signals: A precise asymptotic perspective: Achieving information-theoretic optimality with computational efficiency

-In spite of the optimality of BSS in terms of model selection, its NP-hardness seriously restricts its practical applicability.
-To address the computational issue, we propose a two-stage algorithm called ETS (Estimate then Screen) that combines the well-known IHT algorithm \citep{blumensath2009iterative, Jain2014iterative} with a follow-up coordinate screening step.
-We show that in the AURWM regime, ETS enjoys the same selection optimality as BSS in terms of the requirement on the minimum signal strength.
+\sapta{1.
+Clarify the meaning of info-theoretic bound.
+2. As we are doing asymptotics there is not story of tradeoff that is usually present in the literature with finite sample bound/ sample complexity 3.
+Mention Ndoud's work which shows BSS and their method achieve similar sample complexity.} In spite of the optimality of BSS in terms of model selection, its NP-hardness seriously restricts its practical applicability.
+To address the computational issue, we propose a two-stage algorithm {framework} called ETS (Estimate then Screen) that combines an estimation step with a follow-up coordinate screening step. {Under this framework, one has the flexibility to use any sensible algorithm in the first stage that outputs an estimate with a good estimation guarantee for $\beta$.
+For example, one choice could be the well-known \textit{iterative hard thresholding} (IHT) algorithm \citep{blumensath2009iterative} which is a computational surrogate for BSS and enjoys a desirable estimation guarantee \citep{Jain2014iterative}.
+Other choices may include algorithms like \textit{pathwise calibrated sparse shooting algorithm} (PICASSO) or \textit{prox-gradient homotopy} (PGH) method that are known to produce good approximate solutions for LASSO (see \cite{Zhao2018Pathwise, xiao2013proximal}) in high-dimensional setup.
+We show that in the AURWM regime, ETS enjoys the same selection optimality as BSS in terms of the requirement on the minimum signal strength, i.e., ETS asymptotically achieves model consistency whenever $r$ is greater than the information-theoretic threshold 1, which is also the the optimal requirement for BSS to achieve exact recovery. }

+{ The above framework is similar to the methodology introduced in \cite{ndaoud2020optimal}.
+In that paper, the authors used the square-root SLOPE estimator \citep{bogdan2015slope} for the estimation step, and under i.i.d.
+Gaussian design they showed that their algorithm achieves model consistency under the same \textit{sample complexity} as BSS.
+However, they do not study optimal dependence on $r$, which is the main focus of our paper. }